 - Ethical decision making

-Here are a few other reasons why you should study Biblical Studies at Taylor:
+A few other reasons to study Biblical Studies at Taylor:

-- Scholarly and Committed Faculty.
-All of our departmental faculty are committed to a high view of Scripture.
-They are also dedicated to providing the best possible education to each of our students, whether they are in Gen Ed courses, or in Major courses.
-They are also intentional with research.
-Faculty have published books ranging from textbooks to popular faith building books to in-depth scholarly reference works.
-They have also published innumerable articles in scholarly journals such as Tyndale Bulletin or Philosophia Christi as well as key magazines such as Christianity Today.
+- Scholarly and Committed Faculty: Our entire departmental faculty is committed to a high view of Scripture.
+They are dedicated to providing the best possible education to you, whether in general education courses or in major courses.
+They are also active in research.
+The faculty has published a variety books ranging from textbooks to faith building books to in-depth scholarly reference works.
+They have published numerous articles in scholarly journals such as Tyndale Bulletin or Philosophia Christi as well as key magazines such as Christianity Today.

-- Strong Biblical Languages Programs.
-Students can use either Greek or Hebrew to meet the BA foreign language requirement.
-Students can also minor in Biblical languages along with any major.
-And, students who take two years of either language can almost always validate at least one year of the language in a seminary program!!
+- Strong Biblical Languages Programs: You can use either Greek or Hebrew to meet the BA foreign language requirement.
+You can add a minor in Biblical languages to any major and taking two years of either language can almost always validate at least one year of the language in a seminary program.

-- Travel Opportunities.
-Check out our Travel section for more information on the opportunities students can have for global engagement at Taylor.
+- Travel Opportunities: Check out Biblical Studies' travel opportunities and get more information on the opportunities you can have for global engagement at Taylor.